AsadRay/AsadRay/README.md

 ---

-# Hello Everyone! 👋
-I'm excited to connect and share my journey in technology and innovation! 🚀

----

 ## 🔭 Currently Working On:
 - **Software Engineer** at **InterCloud Limited**.
 - Developing AI models for **medical diagnostics** using **Xception** and **EfficientNet**.